-Gilles Guillot was born in Lyon, France, and received a degree in data science from Ecole Nationale de la Statistique et de l’Administration Economique, Paris in 1994, a MSc in Geostatistics from Ecole des Mines de Paris in 1995 and a PhD in Applied Statistics from the University of Grenoble in 1998.
+Gilles Guillot was born in Lyon, France, and received a degree in data science from Ecole Nationale de la Statistique et de l’Administration Economique, Paris in 1994, a MSc in Geostatistics from Ecole des Mines de Paris in 1995 and a PhD in Geophysics/Geochemistry with major in Applied Statistics from the University of Grenoble in 1998.

-Gilles Guillot has been a visiting scientist at the Department of Mathematical Sciences, Chalmers University of Technology, Gothenburg Sweden, at Centro de Investigacion Biologica del Noroeste, La Paz, Mexico, at the University of Sapporo, Japan, at the Department of Mathematics of University Santa Maria, Valparaiso, Chile and at Centre for Geogenetics, University of Copenhagen, Denmark.
-His past and present editorial activities include Associate Editor, Journal of the Royal Statistical Society, Fast Track Editor, Molecular Ecology and member of the Member of the Editorial Board, Population Ecology.
+Gilles Guillot has been teaching data analytics methods at all levels in more than ten countries worldwide.
+He has been a visiting scientist at the Department of Mathematical Sciences at Chalmers University of Technology, Gothenburg, Sweden, at Centro de Investigacion Biologica del Noroeste, La Paz, Mexico, at the department of Biology of the University of Sapporo, Japan, at the Department of Mathematics of Universidad Santa Maria, Valparaiso, Chile and at Centre for Geogenetics, University of Copenhagen, Denmark.
+His past and present editorial activities include Associate Editor Journal of the Royal Statistical Society, Fast Track Editor Molecular Ecology and Member of the Editorial Board Population Ecology.

-Gilles Guillot is best known for the development of several data analysis methods at the interface of Spatial Statistics, Computational Probability and Populations Genetics, in particular, the computer program Geneland that from 2005 on became a standard for the detection of gene flow from molecular markers.
+He is best known for the development of several data analysis methods at the interface of Molecular Biology, Statistics and Computer Science, in particular, the R package Geneland that is now a standard for the detection of spatial gene flow from molecular markers.

 In 2018, Gilles Guillot was appointed Vice President Biostatistics, at the International Prevention Research Institute.